-How to Pick the Perfect Wedding Date
+How to Pick the Perfect Wedding Date for You

 Speaking of guests, but only of the top-tier, wouldn't-get-married-without-them variety: If you have limited preferences, you may want to ask your nearest and dearest about date conflicts and plan accordingly.
 Be forewarned that this is a slippery slope if you ask anyone outside your essential circle of parents, siblings and honor attendants.
-Keep it simple and don't budge once the date's set.
+Keep it simple and don't budge once the date is set.

 There are definitely wedding dates you do not want to schedule.
 The weekend before tax day is not the best time to tie the knot—especially if one of you is an accountant or tax attorney.
 No matter what your career, you probably have your own crunch time at work (inventory always happens in July, the new fiscal year begins in September), so don't marry then.
 You'll either be stressed or find it difficult to take off for your honeymoon.
 Also, your religion may dictate some times of year, or even days of the week, that are off-limits.

 For a list of dates to avoid in the coming years, check here.

 After deciding your date, start looking for your vendors here.